 Here you'll find some of the state's most affordable cities and towns.

 The cost of living can vary from one place to the next in New Mexico.
 Here are five locations recognized as being among the most affordable.

 Buying a home is a big commitment.
 By looking at the cost of living in the place where you plan to purchase and shopping for the best mortgage rates in New Mexico, you can make a financially responsible choice that should help you stay happy with your home for a long time to come.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.